 As if they held secrets none can decipher.
 They do

-After Uxmal and Chechen Itza, I was eager to explore more ancient ruins.
-When the time came for Guatemala, I didn’t hesitate to plan a trip to the Tikal temples.
+After Uxmal and Chechen Itza, I was eager to explore more ancient temples.
+When the time came for Guatemala, I didn’t hesitate to plan a trip to the Mayan temple.

-Tikal National Park is home to one of the best-preserved Mayan ruins in the world.
+Tikal National Park is home to one of the best-preserved Mayan temples in the world.
 The site holds 6 giant pyramids and several other structures.

 During the Spanish inquisition, Mayan civilization was decimated by the European invaders.
 The colonizers thought the practice of spiritual worship as sacrilegious so they forced the Mayan people to learn European script.